-Your Onyx2 deskside workstation houses a set of graphics boards that provide high-resolution color graphics for two or more monitors.
+Your Onyx2 deskside workstation houses a set of graphics boards that provide high-resolution color graphics for one or more monitors.

-The graphics subsystems are made up of
+The Onyx2Reality and InfiniteReality graphics subsystems are made up of the following boards:

-- the Geometry Engine[®] (GE) board
+- the Geometry Engine® (GE) board

-- the Raster and Texture Memory (RM) board assembly (up to two per system); Onyx2 Reality board sets use the RM8 board.
+- the Raster and Texture Memory (RM) board assembly (up to two per system); Onyx2Reality board sets use the RM8 board

 - the Display Generator (DG) board assembly

-The following sections describe the general technical features of the system graphics boards.
+The Onyx2 MXI graphics subsystem consists of one board.
+The following sections describe the general technical features of all the Onyx2 system graphics boards.

-The GE Board
+GE Board

-The GE14 board comes equipped with GE11 geometry engines in either a basic (Onyx2 Reality $^{\text{\tiny TM}}$) or more powerful (InfiniteReality) version.
+The GE14 board comes equipped with GE11 geometry engines in either a basic (Onyx2Reality) or more powerful (InfiniteReality) version.
 The GE board's host interface processor (HIP) ASIC communicates with the host system through an XIO-to-graphics interface (XG ASIC).

-The RM Board Assembly
+RM Board Assembly